manilpuri9/DevOps-for-CI-CD/README.md

 The link to DockerHub repository is:
 *.    https://hub.docker.com/r/manilpuri9/workhub/  .*

-1. Run pull command in your server
+1. Run pull command in your server:
 *.    docker pull manilpuri9/workhub      .*

 2. Run the downloaded image as: